 Schedule a visit with your veterinarian of choice as soon as possible to identify any potential health concerns and preventative health care needs.
 This visit should also provide you with additional advice on potty training, nutrition and ancillary services.
 Avoid communal dog areas (i.e. pet stores, dog parks) until getting the go ahead from your veterinarian.
 If children are in the household, be vigilant to protect them and your new dog from each other.
 Children need to be taught how to safely interact with their new pet and ultimately need to be protected from any potentially harmful interactions (http://www.doggonesafe.com/).

 Fun with Fido

-Now that everyone has settled in, it is time to have some fun!
+Now that everyone has settled in, it’s time to have some fun!
 There are countless ways to have fun with your new friend.
-Whether it be as simple as painting a personalized dog bowl or as involved as pursuing advanced training for search and rescue there are numerous ways that dogs can enhance our lives.
-Here are a few ideas to consider….
+Whether it be as simple as painting a personalized dog bowl or as involved as pursuing advanced training for search and rescue, there are numerous ways that dogs can enhance our lives.
+Here are a few ideas to consider:

 Training and socialization are beneficial for all dogs.
-Formal puppy classes, personal trainers, and training books can all be of use.
-Freestyle, agility, rally, obedience, and fly ball are just a few of the options available to those interested in pursuing training.
+Formal puppy classes, personal trainers and training books can all be of use.
+A Sound Beginning offers group training and 1:1 classes (https://asoundbeginningprogram.com/).
+‘The Puppy Primer’ book provides clear and concise training tips and tricks that makes training effective and fun (https://www.amazon.com/Puppy-Primer-Patricia-B-McConnell/dp/1891767135).
+For advanced training, freestyle, agility, rally, obedience and fly ball are just a few of the options available to those interested in pursuing.